If you’re considering pursuing a Masters in Accounting in Ireland would be your perfect destination.

 Benefits of the course: Work placement for this course is a bonus at ATU with generous exemptions from ACCA, CPA, CAI, ad CIMA.

-Curriculum: The MA Accounting curriculum at TUS(AIT) is updated for 2023 with a new Accounting Research Project.
+Curriculum: The MA Accounting curriculum at TUS(AIT) is updated with a new Accounting Research Project.
 The entire course concentrates on core accounting subjects that encourage self-directed learning and developing an awareness of the broader accounting discipline.

 Benefits of the course: Along with the professional exam exemptions, this course has various other highlights.
 Some include real-life case studies, accounting research projects, RBK Budget Breakfast Briefing, guest lectures, and mock interviews.